Chairman of Phastar, Prescient Healthcare Group, and Oxford Medical Products.

-Nicholas is an Associate Fellow of Green Templeton College, Oxford and chairs the Wealth Creation Oversight Committee of the Oxford Academic Health Science Network.
+Nicholas is an Associate Fellow of Green Templeton College, Oxford.
+He previously chaired the Wealth Creation Oversight Committee of the Oxford Academic Health Science Network.

-He is currently Chairman of Oxtex (developing a surgical implant device for skin expansion), Satie 8 (developing an anti-obesity treatment) and Prescient Healthcare Group (a specialty biopharmaceutical product strategy consultancy).
+He was for 7 years Chairman of Oxtex (developing a surgical implant device for skin expansion).
+He currently chairs Satie 8 (developing an anti-obesity treatment) and Prescient Healthcare Group (a specialty biopharmaceutical product strategy consultancy).